aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/LAB-SETUP.md

 You will need to setup your AWS account with the required infrastructure to run this lab.
 We have provided an AWS CloudFormation template to make this a one step process for you.
 Follow these steps to set up your AWS account for this lab:

+**Pre-requisites**:
+- DO NOT use your ROOT user for this exercise.
+- Create a user called *labadmin*, give it an an Administrator policy (optional if    you have a user with an admin policy)
+- Login to your AWS Account using the *labadmin* user (or an admin user)

 1. Login to your AWS account as an administrator and select one the following 4 regions from the top right corner on the AWS Management Console:
     - North Virginia (us-east-1)
     - Ireland (eu-west-1)